Three-generation solutions of equations of motion in heterotic supergravity: Three-generation solutions

 Since $\chi_2\leq -2$, $\chi_3\leq -4$ and both are even numbers, the right-hand sides are positive integers.
 According to Lagrange's four-square theorem (see Ref. \cite{Eastwood} for a recent discussion), every positive integer can be written as the sum of at most four squares.
 Interestingly, we have four integer parameters on the left-hand sides, so the solutions of $\lambda_2=\lambda_3=-2$ always exist.
-For example, if $\chi_3=-4$, $\vec{n}_3'=(1,1,1,0)$.
-In Tab.~\ref{tab:sol}, we show three explicit solutions with $(\chi_2,\chi_3)=(-2,-2),\ (-2,-4),\ (-4,-4)$.